neondatabase/pg_embedding/README.md

 ## Using the pg_embedding extension

-This section describes how to use the `pg_embedding` extension in Neon with a simple example demonstrating the required statements, syntax, and options.
+This section describes how to use the `pg_embedding` extension with a simple example demonstrating the required statements, syntax, and options.

+For information about migrating from `pgvector` to `pg_embedding`, see [Migrate from pgvector to pg_embedding](https://neon.tech/docs/extensions/pg_embedding#migrate-from-pgvector-to-pgembedding), in the _Neon documentation_.

 ### Usage summary